Alison Spittle: Nowhere Fast

-In 2017, she co-wrote six-part sitcom Nowhere Fast with her boyfriend Simon Mulholland.
+In 2017, she co-wrote a six-part sitcom Nowhere Fast with her then boyfriend Simon Mulholland.
 The series was directed by Simon Gibney.
-The show sees Angela (played by Spittle) moving back down to Ballybeag in the midlands, having lost her job on a radio show in Dublin following a high-profile libel case.
+The show sees Angela (played by Spittle) moving back down to Ballybeag in the Midlands, having lost her job on a radio show in Dublin following a high-profile libel case.
 The series began in November 2017, and was generally well received by critics and viewers.